dylan-shao/jupyter-README.md-auto-create/README.md

 Automatically create a README.md when you save your jupyter notebook.
 (Will also create images if your jupyter notebook have images in there, for example matplotlib plots)

 ## Why
 I am using github to version control all my jupyter related work, and I need to use README.md because it's rendered automatically on github.
-So instead of click `export to markdown` or run a `nbconvert` command every time, I created the a function which will be called to create a README.md automatically every time after you save your notebook.
+So instead of clicking `export to markdown` or running a `nbconvert` command every time, the function below will create a markdown file README.md automatically every time you save your notebook.

 ## How it works

 Jupyter can be [set up](https://jupyter-notebook.readthedocs.io/en/stable/config.html) to run many funcitons automatically, and it has a lot of hooks can be used.
 For example, `FileContentsManager.post_save_hook`  is called after your file is saved.
-We gonna use this hook to create a markdown file README.md every time you save your jupyter notebook.
+We gonna use this hook to create a README.md every time you save your jupyter notebook.

 ## What should I do